SEIO-Transporte/SEIO-Transporte.github.io/workshop-2025-en.md

 ## Student Accommodation

-We offer accommodation for up to 12 students at the [Yeah! hostel](https://yeahostels.com/).
+We offer accommodation for up to 12 students (in shared rooms) at the [Yeah! hostel](https://yeahostels.com/).

 ## Social Dinner